kedar389/Account-Storage/README.md

-Simple app for storging accounts
+Simple app for storing accounts